 The problem with conflict debt is that you pay interest on that debt.
 It’s the interest that’s slowing down your organization and killing you.

-At the organization-level, I see companies fail to make the tough choices about what really matters.
-They have 7 priorities made of 27 sub-projects.
+At the organizational level, I see companies fail to make the tough choices about what really matters.
+They have seven priorities made of 27 sub-projects.
 They never say no to anything.
-That’s a big debt and it has a heavy interest payment in the form of overwork and diluted resources.
+That’s an enormous debt with a heavy interest payment in the form of overwork and diluted resources.

-At the team level, conflict debt can stem from someone who’s not doing their job properly, whether that’s due to a lack of skill or an attitude problem.
+At the team level, conflict debt can stem from someone not doing their job correctly, whether due to a lack of skill or an attitude problem.
 When teams fail to confront the issue, they go into debt.
 The interest is paid by everyone else on the team who has to contort themselves into inefficient workarounds.

 At the individual level, you can probably list off a string of issues you’ve avoided and instead just “charged” to your conflict account.
 Maybe it’s a boss who isn’t giving you the credit you think you deserve.
 Perhaps it’s a teammate whom you suspect has been gossiping about you.
 No matter the issue, the longer you let it go without resolution, the more interest you’re paying—this time in the form of stress, sleepless nights, and disengagement.

 So that’s it.
-That’s the crusade I’m heading out on.
-I want to help people see the cost of avoiding conflict.
-I’m going to call out the high price we’re paying to service that debt.
-I’m going to teach people how to pay off their conflicts in cash; how to use skills that make it easier to deal with the issue before it spirals out of control.
+That’s the crusade I’m on.
+I want to help people see the cost of avoiding conflict; to call out the high price we’re paying to service that debt.
+I love teaching people how to pay off their conflicts in cash and use skills that make it easier to deal with the issue before it spirals out of control.

 Additional Resources